-The term ‘volatile substances’ refers to gases or chemicals that evaporate at room temperature to form a vapour which can be inhaled.
+The term ‘solvent abuse’ covers a range of gases or chemicals that evaporate at room temperature to form a vapour which can be inhaled.
 They are found in a whole range of legal, household products.
 In the UK, these commonly include:

 - Nitrous oxide, also known as ‘laughing gas’ It is usually dispensed from small metal canisters (‘whippits’) and inhaled from balloons